These 2 charts show what a disaster Jeremy Corbyn's leadership has been so far

 Secondly, we have Business Insider’s latest voter intention tracker.
 A YouGov poll published on Tuesday evening indicated a 12-point lead for the Tories (40% > 28%).
 It was the latest in a series of recent polls which have given massive leads to the Conservatives.

 History tells us that opposition parties are usually in the lead at this stage of the electoral cycle.
-For example, at this point during the last cycle, YouGov gave a 9-point lead to Miliband’s Labour.
+For example, at this point during the last cycle, YouGov gave a 9-point lead to Miliband’s Labour, and in July 2006 the same pollster gave the Conservatives a 5-point lead over the Labour government.

 As Corbyn’s supporters will tell you, he continues to enjoy high levels of grassroots support among the Labour party membership.
 But there is no escaping the reality that the current Labour leader is deeply unpopular with the general public.